robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “Agreed.”

-Charlie looked up then — finally — and his gaze flicked from Lauren to Mara, and then, briefly, to me.
-Bewildered in the way he always was when adults made decisions near him.
+Charlie looked up then—finally, his gaze flicking from his mum to Mara, and then, finally, to me.

 Mara called him without raising her voice.

 “Rossignol.”

-It was what Mara did when the room needed to understand: this wasn’t intimacy; this was procedure.
-Charlie stood quickly, like someone trained by women: respectful, attentive, not wasting anyone’s time.
+It was what Mara did when the room needed to understand this was procedure.
+Charlie stood quickly, like someone properly trained to be respectful, attentive, and not waste anyone’s time.

-“Yes?”
+“Yes Mara?”

 Mara held up the printed sheet.

-“Your mother brought receipts,” Mara said.
-“This is how you win against paperwork.
-We will do this properly.”
+“Your mother has a plan, with receipts,” Mara said.
+“We will do this properly.”

 Charlie stared at the photo.
-His mouth parted slightly.
-Genuinely confused — not by the garment, but by the fact his work had been recorded like it mattered.
-Lauren spoke then, not to soothe him, not to praise him into embarrassment, but to anchor him.
+His mouth parted slightly, genuinely taken aback that his work had been recorded like it mattered.

-“They can recommend whatever they like,” she said, her tone clipped.
-“I’m your mother.
-I decide what works.
-For.
-You.”
+“It's clear to me you have decided what's best for you,” she said, her tone clipped.
+“And I agree.
+You fit in extremely well here.
+You have a golden opportunity here in Wardrobe."
+Her lips formed a hard line.
+"I’m your mother.
+This is real.
+I can clearly see this is what works best for you.”

 “Mum, I—”

 “No,” Lauren cut in, gentle but firm.
 “Don’t explain.
 I’m not asking for that.
-I’m asking you to stay… **visible**.”
+I’m asking you to stay… *visible*.”

 Charlie blinked.
 The word *visible* hit him like a strange request.
 Visibility had never been safe.
 Mara snapped it back into something he could hold.

-“Visible,” Mara said, “means you write down what you do.
+“Visible,” Mara agreed, “means you write down what you do.
 You show up on time.
 You finish tasks.
 You don’t vanish.
 You want to be here?
 Then you exist. *Visibly*.”

 Charlie’s throat bobbed.
-He nodded once.

-“Yes,” he said.
 “I can do that.”

 “Good,” Mara said, and turned briskly back to the mannequin.
 “You can start now.”
 She gestured at the prototype jacket.

 “We solved the tear,” Mara said.
 “Now I want the pull solved.
 Lucy can lift her arms without ripping it, but she shouldn’t feel it *fighting* her.”

-She didn’t look at Lauren when she added the rest — because this wasn’t for Lauren.
-This was for the garment, and for the room.
+She didn’t look at Lauren now, but at Charlie.

 “I want it solved so it survives summer heat and tourists and the stupid way people grab sleeves,” Mara continued.
 “I want it solved without adding bulk that ruins the silhouette.”

-She looked at Charlie sharply.
+She eyed him closely.

 “Tell me where it fails.”

 Charlie stepped closer to the mannequin.
-His hands didn’t tremble.
-That was the difference between school and here: here, hands were allowed to be useful.
 He lifted the sleeve gently and pressed the seam line with his fingertips.
 His eyes narrowed, focused.

 “It’s not the seam,” he said quietly.
 “It’s the angle.
 The gusset’s correct, but the sleeve head is fighting it.
 You need two millimetres more ease here… and the tape needs to stop before the pivot point, not run through it.”

-Mara’s face changed — not dramatically, because Mara’s face never did — just the tiny shift of a professional hearing a solution that makes sense.
+Mara’s face changed—not dramatically, because Mara’s face never did—just the tiny shift of a professional hearing a sensible solution.

 “That,” Mara said, “is an answer.”

+Of course it was.

-Lauren watched him with that restrained pride again.
-Not soft.
-Not indulgent.
-Just steady.
-And watching the three of them in the same room — Mara with her standards, Lauren with her adult refusal to be bullied by systems, Charlie with his quiet competence — I felt something click into place.
+Lauren watched him with that restrained, steady pride.
+And watching the three of them—Mara with standards, Lauren with adult refusal to be bullied by systems, Charlie with quiet competence—I felt something click into place.

-Not rescue.
-Not refuge.
-A triangle of authority that could hold.
+A collaborative triangle, one that could hold.
+I had seen this take shape days ago, even as I over-stepped.
+And now, what I saw was shown as true.
+The pattern held.

+I decided I was not going to examine it further for now, not until the dust had settled a bit.

+Mara didn't look up as she spoke: "I'll have a signed copy of a work contract ready for you in a couple of days."

-Lauren reached for the envelope at last, slid it back into the folder without opening it, and closed the folder with a neat, final motion.
+Lauren nodded.
+She reached for the envelope and slid it back into the folder without opening it.
+She closed the folder with a neat, final motion.

-“Alright,” she said.
-“Now I can call them back.”
+“Thank you,” she said.
+“I shall take that back to him.
+And ignore any further chatter.”

 Mara didn’t look up from the sleeve.

-“Tell them he’s busy.”
+“You're too busy for that sort of nonsense.”

 Lauren’s mouth twitched.
-“I will.”
+“I agree.”

-Then she picked up her tote, nodded once at me—not warmth, exactly, but acknowledgment—and moved to the door.
+She picked up her tote, nodded once at me—not warmth, exactly, but acknowledgement—and moved to the door.
 As she left, she paused and looked back at Mara.

 “Thank you.”